-Traffic in the outer suburbs has been fairly steady at about 95 percent of 2019 levels during the spring of 2022.
-Outer Ring overall weekday traffic volumes have been gradually increasing since March.
+Traffic in the outer suburbs has been fairly steady at about 95 percent of 2019 levels during the spring and summer of 2022.
+Outer Ring overall weekday traffic volumes had been gradually increasing since March but decreased in August.
+Weekday traffic levels in August were close to the August weekend levels.
+These fluctuations may be due to seasonal differences

-The weekday hourly traffic in the outer ring is showing patterns nearly identical to May/June 2019, with slightly lower early morning and late evening traffic volumes.
+The weekday hourly traffic in the outer ring is showing patterns very close to those of the same period in 2019, with slightly lower early morning and late evening traffic volumes.